SDCONA/BizDizy/src/PRIVACY_UI_GUIDE.md

 │  │  📞  Phone                    [👁️‍🗨️ Hidden]      │ │ ← Yellow badge
 │  │      (123) 456-7890                              │ │
 │  └──────────────────────────────────────────────────┘ │
-│                                                       │
+│  ℹ️ Visible only for you                              │ ← Info text │                                                       │
 │  ┌──────────────────────────────────────────────────┐ │
 │  │  ✉️  Email                                        │ │ ← No badge (visible)